Mohamed Ali Al Shorafa Al Hammadi

 1 total

-UAE entity Aryam Investment 1 secretly purchased 49% of WLFI for M days before Trump inauguration (Jan 2025)
+UAE entity Aryam Investment 1 purchased 49% of WLFI for $500M, with the deal signed days before the January 2025 inauguration and not publicly disclosed

 Aryam Investment 1, an Abu Dhabi entity backed by Sheikh Tahnoon bin Zayed Al Nahyan, signed deal in January 2025 to purchase 49% stake in World Liberty Financial for $500 million.
 Deal signed by Eric Trump 4 days before inauguration.
 Never publicly disclosed.
 Half paid upfront ($250M), with $187M flowing to Trump family-controlled entities and $31M+ to co-founder-related entities (Witkoff family).
 Two G42 executives received seats on WLFI's 5-member board.
 DT Marks DeFi LLC reduced equity from 60% to 40%.
 Aryam became largest outside shareholder.